 When the committee has heard the facts alleged by each party, the chair should ask whether the protestor wishes to call any witnesses.
 The decision to call a party's witness is left to that party.
-The PC is required by Rule 63.6 (Taking Evidence and Finding Facts) to take evidence from the parties and their witnesses.
+The PC is required by Rule 63.4(b) (Hearing Procedure) to take evidence from the parties and their witnesses.
 First the protestor, then each protestee, calls witnesses one at a time.
 As an alternative, a PC may choose to call in the protestor's first witness, then the protestee's first witness, alternating back and forth until all parties' witnesses have been called.
 In addition, the PC may wish to call its own witnesses.